MelakuDemeke/CVComposer/README.md

 ## Usage

 1. **CV  Creation:**
-   - you will be great by a landing page
+   - You will be great by a landing page
-   - Click on "Create CV" you'll be directed to the dashboard.
+   - Click on "Create CV" and you'll be directed to the dashboard.
    - Choose a template and begin customizing your document.

 2. **Customization and Preview:**